A Complete Guide to Travellers SIM Cards in Wallis and Futuna

 Important: You need a valid ID, like your passport, in order to set up a local SIM in Wallis and Futuna!

 Many convenience stores and supermarkets also offer mobile top-ups for local SIM cards.
-However, it’s usually best to make your initial SIM purchase directly at an SPT office to ensure proper activation and the best rates.
+However, you need to make your initial SIM purchase directly at an SPT office to ensure proper activation.

-For a list of convenience stores, check out the Information, Shops & Services on Wallis LINK#D018 and Information, Shops & Services on Futuna LINK#D036.
+For a list of convenience stores, check out the Information, Shops & Services on Wallis and Information, Shops & Services on Futuna.

 Manuia SIM Cards